Welcome to today's edition of the Rush 24-7 podcast.

 A U.S. population explosion increases demand for oil.

-The explanations or excuses and uh are running rampant.
+The explanations or excuses are running rampant.

 And you know why?

-I mean it's simple.
+I mean, it's simple.

 It's very simple.